zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/advanced-topics/boot-mode-selection.rst

       The {IDF_TARGET_NAME} has a 45k ohm internal pull-up/pull-down resistor at {IDF_TARGET_STRAP_BOOT_GPIO} (and other pins).
 If you want to connect a switch button to enter the boot mode, this has to be a strong pull-down.
 For example a 10k resistor to GND.

-   Information about {IDF_TARGET_NAME} strapping pins can also be found in the `{IDF_TARGET_NAME} Datasheet <https://www.espressif.com/en/support/documents/technical-documents?keys={IDF_TARGET_NAME}+datasheet>`__, section "Strapping Pins".
+   Information about {IDF_TARGET_NAME} strapping pins can also be found in the `{IDF_TARGET_NAME} Datasheet <{IDF_TARGET_DATASHEET_EN_URL}>`__, section "Strapping Pins".

-   On many development boards with built-in USB/Serial, ``esptool.py`` can automatically reset the board into bootloader mode.
+   On many development boards with built-in USB/Serial, ``esptool`` can automatically reset the board into bootloader mode.
 For other configurations or custom hardware, you will need to check the orientation of some "strapping pins" to get the correct boot mode:

    Select Bootloader Mode
    ----------------------